Sayyid: Iran

 Sayyids (سید) are found in vast numbers in Iran.
 The Chief of "National Organization for Civil Registration" of Iran declared that more than 6 millions of Iranians are Sayyid.
 The majority of Sayyids migrated to Iran from Arab lands predominantly in the 15th to 17th centuries during the Safavid era.
 The Safavids transformed the religious landscape of Iran by imposing Twelver Shi'ism on the populace.
 Since most of the population embraced Sunni Islam, and an educated version of Shiism was scarce in Iran at the time, Ismail imported a new group of Shia Ulama who predominantly were Sayyids from traditional Shiite centers of the Arabic-speaking lands, such as Jabal Amil (of southern Lebanon), Syria, Bahrain, and southern Iraq in order to create a state clergy.
 The Safavids offered them land and money in return for loyalty.

 These scholars taught Twelver Shi'ism, made it accessible to the population, and energetically encouraged conversion to Shi'ism.
 During the reign of Shah Abbas the Great, the Safavids also imported to Iran more Arab Shias, predominantly Sayyids, built religious institutions for them, including many Madrasas (religious schools), and successfully persuaded them to participate in the government, which they had shunned in the past (following the Hidden imam doctrine).

-Common Sayyid family surnames in Iran are Husseini, Mousavi, Kazemi, Razavi, Eshtehardian, Tabatabaei, Hashmi, Hassani, al-Ja'fari, Emami, Arabi, Ahmadi, Zaidi, Imamzadeh, Sherazi, Kirmani, Shahidi, and Mahdavi.
+Common Sayyid family surnames in Iran are Husseini, Mousavi, Kazemi, Razavi, Eshtehardian, Tabatabaei, Hashemi, Hassani, al-Ja'fari, Emami, Arabi, Ahmadi, Zaidi, Imamzadeh, Sherazi, Kirmani, Shahidi, and Mahdavi.